rmercer33/jalancintasanctuary.com/_posts/jcs/2018-12-29-jcs-progress-report.md

 ## Fencing

-Fencing the boundary was next.
-While we have a traditional ‘walled’ fence on the villa section, to ensure privacy.
-The rest of the property has wire panel fencing, which will allow lots of passion fruit to be grown on it, therefore creating a much more natural look and feel.
+Fencing the boundary was next!
+While we have a traditional ‘walled’ fence for the villa section to ensure privacy, the rest of the property has wire panel fencing which will foster a natural look and feel when draped in passion fruit vines.

 ![](/public/img/blog/sandy/img/boundary-fence.jpg)

-## Clearing and Digging a well
+## Clearing and Digging a Well

-Next we cleared the block and dug our deep water well, (called a ‘sumor boar’ in Bali).
+Next we cleared the block and dug our deep water well; called a ‘sumor boar’ in Bali.

 ![](/public/img/blog/sandy/img/clearing.jpg)